edizferit/CFD_Assignments/README.md

 3. Finding Boundary Layer Parameters

 ## HW1-Dimension Analysis
-The purpose of this HW is to determine the necessary area of a paraglider to land a spacecraft.
+The purpose of this assignment is to determine the necessary area of a paraglider to land a spacecraft.

 A dimensional analysis is carried out using existing data and a relationship is found between the variables.
 To show the relationship, curve fitting is applied using three different functions: second degree polynomial, power series, and exponential.